InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/rites.md

 so that you can reattempt to enter a deeper state of consciousness without falling asleep.

+This marks the conclusion of the evening rituals, and the beginning of the sleep ceremonies, including:
+- Dream Meditation
+- [communion]({{ site.baseurl }}{% link _pages/darshan.md %}) with the Celestial beings
+- the Elemental Rites
+- the Ceremony of Seven Seals

 [![Silver Key](https://img.youtube.com/vi/4V59ik48Xs4/0.jpg)](https://www.youtube.com/watch?v=4V59ik48Xs4)

-### The Rite of the Black   Sun
-Visualization technique to be performed between sunset and sunrise.

-### Evening Meditation
-Another of the optimal times to meditate.

 ### The Great Rite
 The tantrik technologies creates a particularly intense spiritual bond;